 Day 1 — Aberdeen, Scotland

 We will join the Ocean Nova in Aberdeen in the afternoon, and sail north towards the Scottish Isles.
 Consider arriving a few days early to explore all that the “Granite City” has to offer.
+Characterised by its grand and ornate architecture, Aberdeen is a prosperous and cosmopolitan city.

 Day 2 — Kirkwall